Naming conventions of the International Phonetic Alphabet

 The International Phonetic Alphabet (IPA) requires specific names for the symbols and diacritics used in the alphabet.

 It is often desirable to distinguish an IPA symbol from the sound it is intended to represent, since there is not a one-to-one correspondence between symbol and sound in broad transcription.
 The symbol's names and phonetic descriptions are described in the Handbook of the International Phonetic Association.
 The symbols also have nonce names in the Unicode standard.
 In some cases, the Unicode names and the IPA names do not agree.
 For example, IPA calls /ɛ/ "epsilon", but Unicode calls it "small letter open E".

 Letters

 The traditional names of the Latin and Greek letters are used for unmodified symbols.
-In Unicode, some of the symbols of Greek origin have Latin forms for use in IPA; the others use the symbols from the Greek section.
+In Unicode, some of the symbols of Greek origin have Latin forms for use in IPA; others use the symbols from the Greek section.